 The Stakes are High for Patient Safety—Malpractice Claims Data Exposes High-Risk Providers

-Screening and monitoring against malpractice data are the most direct ways for health systems and provider organizations to protect patients.
+Screening and monitoring against malpractice data is the most direct way for health systems and provider organizations to expose high-risk providers and protect patients.
 It is important to screen the broad population of an organization against malpractice claims data because it’s not only physicians who harm patients from malpractice; injuries can be caused by radiologists, surgeons, surgical staff, nurses, assistants, aides, pharmacy staff, pharmaceutical manufacturers, and administrators.

 JUST HOW HIGH ARE THE STAKES?

 An NBC News report from July 2019, states that more than one in 10 patients are harmed by medical mistakes and more than 10 percent of those mistakes caused permanent damage or death.

 Medical errors are one of the leading causes of death in the U.S. in spite of technology advancements.
 It is believed that between 250,000 and 400,000 deaths occur annually due to medical errors.
 A 2016 study by Johns Hopkins supports the 250,000 number of deaths related to medical error.

 Types of adverse effects from medical treatment include drug response, surgical events, poor medical management, medical or surgical devices.
 Other medical errors include misdiagnosis, delayed diagnosis and failure to treat.

 Filing a malpractice claim is one of the only ways for patients to try and recover from the devastation of medical malpractice.
 And for those responsible for screening and monitoring health care professionals, finding out information about medical malpractice suits and settlements can be like finding a needle in a haystack.
 Searching through public licensing board records state-by-state is time consuming and often the data is old.

 NPDB REGULATES REPORTING AND ACCESS TO UPHOLD HIGH STANDARDS